pannellr/gtfs_manager_old/README.md

 Enables a serach form for anonymous users to search GTFS transporation data

-Enables GTFS data entry by logged in users
+Enables GTFS data entry by authenticated users